airfranceklm/bamboo/README.md

 s3_access_key_id | Your acces key for S3 | String | changeit
 s3_secret_access_key | Your secret key for S3  | String | changeit
 s3_bucket | your bucket in S3 | String | bamboo

-## Recipes

-* recipe "bamboo::default", "Installs the bamboo server with optional backup in place and logging to graylog."
-* recipe "bamboo::server", "Only installs the bamboo server."
-* recipe "bamboo::agent", "Installs a bamboo agent."

-## Usage

-### Bamboo Server Default Installation

-* Add `recipe[bamboo]` to your node's run list.

 ### Code Deployment From Bamboo